nvaccess/nvda/devDocs/githubIssueTemplateExplanationAndExamples.md

 #### If NVDA add-ons are disabled, is your problem still occurring?

-In many cases issues could be caused by an addon not working correctly or conflicting with other features already integrated in NVDA itself.
+In many cases issues could be caused by an add-on not working correctly or conflicting with other features already integrated in NVDA itself.
-Therefore, it is recommended to reproduce issues with all addons disabled.
+Therefore, it is recommended to reproduce issues with all add-ons disabled.
-In case the issue is caused by an addon, it is recommended to contact the author of the addon first.
+In case the issue is caused by an add-on, it is recommended to contact the author of the add-on first.

 #### Does the issue still occur after you run the COM Registration Fixing Tool in NVDA's tools menu?